sevkioruc/docs/docs/example use cases/simple-rbac.md

 }
 ```

-Let's take a loot at some of actions:
+let's take a look at some of the actions:

 - ``action edit_files = admin or manager``
-indicates that only admin or manager have permission to edit files in organization.
+indicates that only the admin or manager has permission to edit files in the organization.

 - ``action view_files = admin or manager or (member and not agent)``
-indicates that admin, manager or members (without having the agent role) can view organization files.
+indicates that the admin, manager, or members (without having the agent role) can view organization files.

 ## Example Relational Tuples for this case